rraadd88/beditor/README.md

 ![](docs/_static/gui1.png)

-Note: genomes listed in the gui correspond to ensembl release=95.
+Note: genomes listed on the gui correspond to ensembl release=95.

 step2: save the configuration settings and run `beditor`.
-Output will be stored in the directory as the saved configuration settings file (yml file).
+Outputs will be stored in the same directory as the saved configuration settings file (yml file) in a folder with the same same name as the basename of the configuration settings file.

 ![](docs/_static/gui2.png)